Imperial Coronation (Fabergé egg): Representation in film

 The James Bond film, Octopussy (1983), encompasses the mysterious appearance of a counterfeit Coronation Egg at a party in the British ambassador's residence in East Berlin.
 The plot for the film is adapted from Ian Fleming's 1963 short story "The Property of a Lady".

 An accurate model of the Imperial Coronation Egg was depicted in the 2004 crime film Ocean's Twelve.
 The replica was produced by design studio Vivian Alexander, popular for recreating famous items of jewelry for public and private purposes.
-The replica is worth approximately USD4,000.
 In the film, the egg was stolen in a grand heist from a museum in Rome.

 A replica of the Imperial Coronation Egg, along with the surprise coach, appear in the first episode of the Amazon.com series The Romanoffs (2018).